fibo/dflow/README.md

 - Implemented in TypeScript.
 - Expressive and simple API.
 - A graph can be saved as a JSON file.
 It can be then loaded and executed.
-- It is easy to create nodes: just extend `DflowNode` class, define its inputs and outputs and the `run()` function.
+- It is easy to create nodes: just create a `DflowNode` object, define its inputs and outputs and the `run()` function.
 - Minimal internal type system: it is possible to connect an output of type `T` to an input of type `U`, if and only if `U` includes `T`.

 **NOTA BENE**: it is supposed that you implement your own nodes, for example node `addition` could be implemented using bigint or some floating point library, according to your needs.